KhronosGroup/glTF/specification/README.md

 ### glTF.scenes

 A dictionary object of [`scene`](#reference-scene) objects.
-The name of each scene is an id in the global glTF namespace that is used to reference the scene.
+The name of each scene is an ID in the global glTF namespace that is used to reference the scene.

 * **Type**: `object`
 * **Required**: No, default: `{}`